Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 3 - Rename `steam_api64_o.dll` to `steam_api64.dll` (or restore your backup)

   Notes:
-    - If the game updated to a new version `steam_api64.dll` you can just remove the backup
+    - If the game updates `steam_api64.dll` to a new version, you can just remove the backup
     - How can I know if the game updated?
-CreamAPI dll takes ~680kb, legit takes ~290kb.
+CreamAPI dll takes ~680kb, legit takes ~290kb
     - If something goes wrong, just take a look at the **"Troubleshooting"** section below

 <!--   - For Linux/OSX: run `CreamAPI_Linux` and press "**R**"(x2) to delete all CreamAPI files. -->